VaidehaSathe/SoftwareEngineeringProject2025/README.md

 * Parses project data from tabularized PDF using `pdfplumber`.

 ### Preprocessor
-* Tokenizes project descriptions from the dataframe and extracts POS tags using NLTK.
+* Tokenizes project descriptions from the dataframe and extracts POS (Part-of-Speech) tags using NLTK.
 * Lemmatizes tokens, removes stopwords and common words, and expands contractions.

 ### Recommender